A Targeted Gamma-Ray Search of Five Prominent Galaxy Merger Systems with 17 years of Fermi-LAT Data: Results

 \section{Results}

-We conducted a comprehensive $\gamma$-ray analysis of five galaxy merger systems—NGC~3256, NGC~660, UGC~813/816, UGC~12914/12915, and VV~114 using 16.8 years of Fermi-LAT data in the 1--300~GeV energy range.
-The key properties of the analyzed sources are summarized in Table~\ref{tab:gamma_summary}, which lists the source coordinates, Test Statistic, photon flux, energy flux, and spectral indices derived from a power law model.
+We conducted a comprehensive $\gamma$-ray analysis of five galaxy merger systems—NGC~3256, NGC~660, UGC~813/816, UGC~12914/12915, and VV~114 using 16.9 years of Fermi-LAT data in the 1--300~GeV energy range.
+The key properties of the analyzed sources are summarized in Table~\ref{tab:gamma_summary}, which lists the source coordinates, TS, photon flux, energy flux, and spectral indices derived from a power law model.
 For the merger systems with TS < 9, we showcased their 95\% confidence level upper limit values for photon flux and energy flux.

-Since in our analysis the source positions are known , we only have two degree of freedoms which are flux normalization and spectral index.
-Therefore, the statistical significance was calculated assuming the TS follows a $\chi^2/2$ distribution with 2 degrees of freedom for the null hyopothesis.
-Among the five systems analyzed, only NGC~3256 and NGC~660 exhibit marginal broadband $\gamma$-ray signals, with TS values of 15.40 ($p$-value = 4.53 $\times$ 10$^{-4}$, 3.51$\sigma$) and 8.16 ($p$-value = 1.69 $\times$ 10$^{-2}$, 2.39$\sigma$), respectively.
-These detections suggest the presence of $\gamma$-ray emission, albeit at low statistical significance, consistent with expectations for galaxy mergers hosting intense star forming activity and potential cosmic ray acceleration~\citep{Ackermann2012}.
-The remaining systems, UGC~813/816, UGC~12914/12915, and VV~114 yield non-detections, with TS values below 9, indicating no statistically significant $\gamma$-ray emission.
-The theoretical flux predictions by~\citet{Lisenfeld2010} for UGC~12914/12915 and UGC~813/816 were on the order of $\mathcal{O}(10^{-15})~\mathrm{ph~cm^{-2}~s^{-1}}$, assuming hadronic interactions in the shocked regions of the mergers.
-In our analysis, we report flux upper limits of $10.4 \times 10^{-11}$ and $5.37 \times 10^{-11}~\mathrm{ph~cm^{-2}~s^{-1}}$ for UGC~12914/12915 and UGC~813/816, respectively, in the 1--300~GeV energy band.
-These upper limits lie approximately 4--5 orders of magnitude above the theoretical expectations, indicating that the predicted hadronic emission remains below the current sensitivity of the Fermi-LAT.
-We now discuss the results for each of these systems in detail.
+Since the positions of the target sources are known a priori, the likelihood fits involve only two free parameters: the flux normalization and the spectral index.
+Consequently, the statistical significance of each detection was estimated assuming that the TS follows a $\chi^2$ distribution with two degrees of freedom under the null hypothesis.

+Among the five merger systems analyzed, only NGC~3256 and NGC~660 exhibit marginal broadband $\gamma$-ray signals, with TS values of 15.40 ($p$-value = $2.26 \times 10^{-4}$, $\sim3.51\sigma$) and 8.16 ($p$-value = $8.45 \times 10^{-3}$, $\sim2.39\sigma$), respectively for two degrees of freedom, which correspond to the spectral index and normalization in our case.
+These low-significance detections are consistent with expectations for galaxy mergers hosting intense star formation and potential cosmic-ray acceleration~\citep{Ackermann2012}.

+The remaining systems—UGC~813/816, UGC~12914/12915, and VV~114 do not show statistically significant emission, with TS values below 9.0, indicating no measurable $\gamma$-ray emission.
+For comparison, theoretical flux predictions based on hadronic interactions in the shocked regions of the mergers~\citep{Lisenfeld2010} are on the order of $\mathcal{O}(10^{-15})~\mathrm{ph~cm^{-2}~s^{-1}}$ for UGC~12914/12915 and UGC~813/816.
+Our derived 95\% confidence upper limits are $1.04 \times 10^{-10}$ and $5.37 \times 10^{-11}~\mathrm{ph~cm^{-2}~s^{-1}}$ for UGC~12914/12915 and UGC~813/816, respectively, in the 1--300~GeV band.
+These limits lie approximately 4–5 orders of magnitude above the theoretical expectations, indicating that the predicted hadronic emission remains well below the current sensitivity of the \textit{Fermi}-LAT.